living baking and cooking homemade

 Prepared equals convenience

-Let’s be real, prepared food is convenient; and a large majority of people who buy it would agree with me.
-Yet, I find cooking and baking from scratch easy–not on the same level.
-But after initial preparation: peeling and chopping vegetables marinating meats etcetera, it’s just as easy; and considerably cheaper.
-I cook and bake because I enjoy it; and it allows me to give more gifts from the kitchen.
+Let’s be real, prepared food is convenient.
+And a large majority of people who buy it would agree with me.
+Yet, I find cooking and baking from scratch to be easy.
+Not on the same level, but after initial preparation.
+Peeling and chopping vegetables, and marinating meats take time but it works out considerably cheaper.
+I cook and bake because I enjoy it.
+And it allows me to give more gifts from the kitchen.

 There are multiple views of homemade cooking and baking today; I’ve listed some below

 Cooking and baking are life skills

 Should be taught in school

 Parents should teach their children

 Ancient, archaic and not necessary in today’s world

 Regardless of what others think; do it because you want to.